robmarkcole/HASS-Deepstack-object/README.md

 # HASS-Deepstack-object
 [Home Assistant](https://www.home-assistant.io/) custom components for using Deepstack object detection.
-[Deepstack](https://www.deepquestai.com/insider/) is a service which runs in a docker container and exposes deep-learning models via a REST API.
+[Deepstack](https://python.deepstack.cc/) is a service which runs in a docker container and exposes deep-learning models via a REST API.
 There is no cost for using Deepstack, although you will need a machine with 8 GB RAM.
 On your machine with docker, pull the latest image (approx. 2GB):

 ```
 sudo docker pull deepquestai/deepstack
 ```
 **Recommended OS** Deepstack docker containers are optimised for Linux or Windows 10 Pro.
 Mac and regular windows users my experience performance issues.

-**GPU users** Note that if your machine has an Nvidia GPU you can get a 5 x 20 times performance boost by using the GPU, [read the docs here](https://deepstackpython.readthedocs.io/en/latest/gpuinstall.html#gpuinstall).
+**GPU users** Note that if your machine has an Nvidia GPU you can get a 5 x 20 times performance boost by using the GPU.

 **Legacy machine users** If you are using a machine that doesn't support avx or you are having issues with making requests, Deepstack has a specific build for these systems.
 Use `deepquestai/deepstack:noavx` instead of `deepquestai/deepstack` when you are installing or running Deepstack.